 To begin developing your factory firmware, you’ll need to configure your impFactory as a developer device:

 Using BlinkUp to configure your impFactory

 Most users will configure their impFactory appliances to perform a factory BlinkUp when the green front-panel button or optional footswitch are pressed.
-As devices arrive at the factory BlinkUp station on your assembly line, align the BlinkUp emitter with the BlinkUp sensor on your newly manufactured production device, power on the target device, and trigger factory BlinkUp.
+As DUTs arrive at the factory BlinkUp station on your assembly line, align the impFactory’s BlinkUp emitter with the DUT’s BlinkUp sensor, power on the DUT, and trigger factory BlinkUp.

 If you would like your impFactory to cease operating as a factory unit and resume a role as a development device (this is frequently done for easier factory firmware development), it’s easy to make this change in impCentral.
-Just re-assign the impFactory to a Factory Workspace as outlined above.
+Just re-assign the impFactory to a Test Factory Device Group as outlined above.

-To purchase Electric Imp impFactory appliances, please visit the Electric Imp Store.
+To purchase impFactory appliances, please visit the Electric Imp Store.